Skip to main content

 Author

-McKinley Tretler is Associate Director, Public Relations.
+McKinley Tretler is Director, Public Relations.
 She works to develop and execute Malala Fund’s messaging and media strategies.

 Malala Fund welcomes 22 advocates as Education Champions and expands into Ethiopia